 YOU CAN SEE THE ELEPHANTS

 Chiang Mai Province, Thailand

+Thailand's paradise islands are renowned for having some of the most beautiful beaches in the world, but that's not the only major draw when it comes to natural beauty.
 Elephant Nature Park in Chang Mai is a great chance to get up close to these amazing creatures in a beautiful natural environment.
-This rescue and rehabilitation centre, located in northern Thailand, is home to a happy herd of over 35 elephants and welcomes all visitors who wish to volunteer.
+This rescue and rehabilitation centre (located in northern Thailand) is home to a happy herd of over 35 elephants and welcomes all visitors who wish to volunteer.
 Spend a leisurely day splashing, stroking and strolling alongside the elephants and make your holidays in Thailand as memorable as can be.

 Chitwan National Park, Nepal